akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 3 ⬩ Fourteen nights of listening

-The hen sat in her basket near the warm hearth, feathers fluffed, eyes half‑closed.
-She was a small, fierce‑looking thing with plumage the colour of autumn leaves, and she regarded the world with the suspicion of a creature who had been sitting on stones for a week and was not about to be impressed by anything softer.
+For two weeks, Beatrice watched.

-For two weeks, Beatrice watched and waited.
+The hen sat in her basket by the hearth, feathers fluffed, eyes half-closed.

-Each morning she brought a handful of grain and a shallow dish of water.
-The hen ate with quick, precise movements, never lingering, never leaving the egg longer than necessary.
-Beatrice talked to her while she worked: about the geese in the meadow, about the bread her mother was baking, about the boy with the cloak who had vanished before she could thank him.
-The hen listened with the same expression she gave everything: sceptical, patient, entirely unimpressed.
+‘She needs to know you are part of her flock,’ explained Mother.
+‘Bring her food and spend time with her, but be sure not to unsettle her.’

-‘She needs to know you’re part of her flock,’ Mother said.
-‘Bring her food.
-Spend time with her.
-But don’t unsettle her.’
+So the hen ate when Beatrice offered food, drank when a dish was placed before her, listened patiently to Beatrice’s chatter, but never once left the egg.

-So Beatrice sat beside the basket while the fire crackled and the hen dozed, and she learnt the particular stillness of a creature whose whole purpose was waiting.
+‘She knows,’ Mother said.
+‘She’ll feel it when it’s time.’

 And every night, before bed, she knelt by the basket and pressed her ear close.